ratikapoor/ratikapoor.github.io/_posts/2020-05-28-Evolutionary-Strategies.md

 *	**Genes** – a particular position (point on the vector) in a chromosome
 *	**Allele** – a particular setting (arrangement of points on the vector) of a gene
 *	**Fitness function** – calculates the profit/cost (solution domain) associated with an individual
 *	**Representation** – How an individual in the population is represented internally.
-These search spaces are broadly categorized into 2 classes:
- 1. Phenotypic: Individual represent solution internally exactly as they are represented externally
- 1. Genotypic: Individuals internally represent solutions encoded in a universal representation language (binary encoding)
+It can be either encoded in binary form called as Genotypic or represented as it is known as phenotypic.
 *	**Crossover** – Swapping section of two parents to produce children (information exchange between any two individuals)
 *	**Mutation** – Randomly tweaking candidate solution (for exploration)